xsuite/xsuite/docs/bfield_expansion.rst

 example, a constant longitudinal field needs ``ksol=[ks, 0]`` and at least two columns in both transverse matrices.

-The required parameter ``ny`` controls the truncation of the expansion in the vertical coordinate.
-It is independent of the longitudinal polynomial degree, which is inferred from the coefficient arrays.
-Check convergence in ``ny`` over the transverse aperture of interest.
+The optional ``num_phi`` parameter controls the vertical truncation order of the scalar-potential reconstruction.
+Its default, ``'auto'``, uses the coefficient array shapes and longitudinal polynomial degree to retain the complete straight-field polynomial expansion, including the vector potential.
+It accounts for initially zero coefficients that may be changed later, including through deferred expressions.
+The transverse row count alone is insufficient to choose the order, since longitudinal derivatives also generate higher powers of the vertical coordinate.

+For curved geometry, ``'auto'`` adds two orders to retain every term through first order in ``h``.
+A curved expansion generally does not terminate, and terms of higher order in ``h`` are not generally complete.
+When these terms matter, construct elements with successively larger explicit nonnegative integer values of ``num_phi`` and check convergence over the transverse aperture of interest.

+The resolved integer is stored in ``element.num_phi`` and is fixed at construction.
+Fields are evaluated through ``y**num_phi``; an additional scalar-potential coefficient is stored internally for the derivative giving ``By``.

 For example, a straight element with a varying dipole, a quadrupole gradient, and a longitudinal field can be constructed and tracked as follows: